Local Industry Participation in Public and Private Sector Projects - Premier's Circular 2025/02

 Background

 There is an expectation by the Government that the public and private sector engage with local industry through promotion of contracting opportunities.
-This should occur especially at the planning and design phases of projects and when developing tender specifications for proposed contracts.
+This should occur especially at the planning and design phases of projects and when developing tender specifications for upcoming contracts.

 The purpose of the Western Australian Jobs Act 2017 (WA Jobs Act) is to use the State’s procurement to enhance local industry participation, particularly that of small and medium sized enterprises (SMEs).
 The WA Jobs Act is the first piece of procurement-related legislation that applies to all State Government Agencies and across all forms of procurement.
 The WA Jobs Act aims to provide potential suppliers with an open, effective and competitive market.

 The Western Australian Industry Participation Strategy (WAIPS) was developed as a requirement of the WA Jobs Act.
 The WAIPS is designed to increase participation by local industry in the delivery of State Government Agency contracts.
-The WAIPS aims to enhance the opportunity for local industry, particularly SMEs to compete for State Government Agency work
+The WAIPS aims to enhance the opportunity for local industry, particularly SMEs, to compete for State Government Agency work.

 PREMIER